-Too much sun exposure to sun leads to skin wrinkles and increase level of melanin below the eyes, making the skin around the eyes darker.
+Too much sun exposure to sun leads to skin wrinkles and increase the level of melanin below the eyes, making the skin around the eyes darker.

-Tendency to rub itchy eyes frequently can make the skin under the eyes look darker.
+The tendency to rub itchy eyes frequently can make the skin under the eyes look darker.
 People who suffer from allergy may be prone to increased darkness under the eyes during allergy season.

 Cold and Sinus Infection

 Cold and blocked nasal passages can increase the pressure inside the blood vessels and make the skin pale and the eye circles look more distinct.

 Dark rings under the eyes become more noticeable with the aging process.
 The skin around the eyes becomes thinner as we age enhancing the appearance of blood vessels.

 For some women monthly cycle can cause hormonal-induced dark circles and puffiness.